Our guide to

 Once on board, your private butler will escort you to your cabin, show you where everything can be found before you have time to settle in.
 It’s then time to enjoy Africa’s train journey, watching landscapes through enormous glass windows and the changing colours in Africa’s sky.

-Few people have the opportunity to experience a luxury train journey through Africa.
+Few people have the opportunity to experience luxury train journeys in Africa.
 It is a phenomenal feeling to be a pampered passenger on a luxury train that travels through such beautiful scenery and halting at various iconic destinations along the way.

 The Blue Train